 Perhaps one of the most fascinating facts about Caravaggio is that he was once depicted on the 100,000 lire banknotes in Italy.
 This was during the 1980s and 1990s, just before the switch to the euro was made.

-His portrait depicted the front of the note, while a basket of fruit that he once painted in 1596 depicted the backside.
+His portrait depicted the front of the note, while a Basket of Fruit that he probably painted in 1596 depicted the backside.
 A remarkable honor for a man who was in prison that much and who committed at least one murder.

 This pretty much sums up the story of Caravaggio, one of the most influential artists to have ever lived.